The Small Brand’s Guide to Black Friday Email Marketing

 In addition to telling your old customers about new products or promos, you can let them know you’re preparing a special VIP-only event for Black Friday — and that they’re the first ones to know about it.

+Additionally, you can automatically customize this email if you have the existing data in your email marketing tool.
 For example, if you know what products they’ve purchased, you can make an offer based on their purchase history.

 Let’s say, for instance, that you sell training equipment and have customers who have purchased resistance bands.
 You can send an email to these people to promote different levels of resistance bands that they don’t have – or other products that would round out their workout routine, like a jump rope or foam roller.